 Education Specialist Preliminary Credential Program (ESCP)

-Thank you for your interest in the Education Specialist Preliminary Credential Program at CSULB.
+Welcome and Thank you for your interest in the Education Specialist Preliminary Credential Program at CSULB.
 Our program prepares candidates to teach individuals in th areas of Mild/Moderate and Moderate/Severe disabilities.
+We offer program information meetings that are open to interested students.
+At the meetings we go over the program in detail and answer all of your questions.
+We also hold walk-in advising hours (listed below) where you can come in and speak with an advisor, no appointment necessary.

 The CSULB Education Specialist Credential Program offers the following pathways, all of which lead to the California Education Specialist Preliminary Credential: